 What is Friendship Plant?

 Friendship plant (Pilea involucrata) is a tropical plant native to Central and South America.
-It grows on the edges of the tropical forests so it is no surprise that these plants need high humidity like their native habitat.
+It grows on the edges of the tropical forests so these plants need a lot of humidity like their native habitat.
 They are frequently grown in terrariums which mimic their very humid home.

 These plants are hardy in zones 11 and 12 so you will only see them growing here in the US as a houseplant.
 The plants aren’t large, 6 – 12 inches high and 6- 12 inches wide, but they have a tendency to sprawl.
 Regular pruning keeps them bushy and attractive.

 By far the most interesting thing about the friendship plant is its heavily crinkled leaves.
 They are small, 1 – 3 inches and bronze with green edges.
 They look stiff but are surprisingly soft to the touch.

 The flowers are tiny and either green or pink.
 These plants are grown for their interesting foliage rather than their flowers.

 How to Grow Friendship Plant

 In their native environment, friendship plants grow along the edges of the forest so they like partial shade.
 Keep your plant away from sunny windows.
 If you have a room with windows that face north, that should provide them with just the right amount of light.